admin-cf-1/cardano-coin-selection/information/specification.md

  * The most obvious strategy for paying change, which consists of making a single change output with the exact excess value, will tend (over time) to reduce the size of the UTxO set.
-This is bad for two reasons.
+This is bad for two reasons:

-   Firstly, having a small UTxO set limits the number of payments that we can make in parallel.
+    1. Having a small UTxO set limits the number of payments that we can make in parallel.
 Since a single UTxO entry can only be used to pay for a single output, we need at least as many UTxO entries as there are outputs.

-   Secondly, the approach of coalescing all change into a single output is widely considered to have negative privacy implications, the discussion of which is beyond the scope of this article.
+    2. The approach of coalescing all change into a single output is widely considered to have negative privacy implications.
+The discussion of privacy issues is beyond the scope of this article.

 ### Desirable Properties